THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

-I talked about it in my previous article: 5 reasons why you should start a diary.
+I talked about it in my earlier article: 5 reasons why you should start a diary.

 Every night, I write down the highlights of my day.
 I focus on the positive.
-For example, I may jot down everything that I accomplished and any pleasant surprises I encountered.
+For example, I may write down everything that I accomplished and any pleasant surprises from the day.
 If something is bothering me, I first write about it to let it out and then focus on the happy moments of the day.

 Reminding myself that I had a good day, helps to stop stressing about what will happen tomorrow and what I could have done better during the day.